Cory James

-Cory Miguel James (born May 22, 1993) is an American football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
-He played college football at Colorado State, and was drafted by the Oakland Raiders in the sixth round of the 2016 NFL Draft.
+Cory Miguel James (born May 22, 1993) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Colorado State Rams, and was selected by the Oakland Raiders in the sixth round of the 2016 NFL draft.

-High school career
+Early life

 James attended Del Rio High School, in Del Rio, Texas where he lettered twice in football.
 As a junior in 2009, he started all 13 games.
 As a senior in 2010, he started the first eight games before suffering a torn left anterior cruciate ligament (ACL).
 Before suffering the injury, he had recorded, combined as a junior and senior, 116 tackles, 26 tackles-for-loss, 11 sacks, three forced fumbles and one fumble recovery.
 Despite his injury, James was voted the District 29-5A Co-Linebacker of the Year as well as First-team All-District for the second consecutive year.

 While at Del Rio High School, James also played on the schools baseball team.
 As a football player, he was recruited by TCU, New Mexico, Colorado, Texas State, Louisiana Tech and East Carolina Pirates football.